Exhausting families of representations and spectra of pseudodifferential operators: Introduction

 We thank V. Georgescu for useful discussions and for providing us copies of his papers.
-We also thank M. Dadarlat, S. Baaj, and G. Skandalis and for useful discussions.
-The first named author would like to also than the Max Planck Institute for Mathematics in Bonn, where part of this work was performed, for its hospitality.
+We also thank D. and I. Belti\c{t}\u{a}, S. Baaj, M. M\u{a}ntoiu, J. Renault, and G. Skandalis and for useful comments.
+The first named author would like to also than the Max Planck Institute for Mathematics in Bonn, where part of this work was completed, for its hospitality.
+After a first version of this work has been circulated, we have learned of the nice paper of Exel \cite{ExelInvGr}, which has also prompted us to change some of the terminology used in this paper.

-\section{$C^*$-algebras and their primitive ideal spectrum}
+\section{$C\sp{\ast}$-algebras and their primitive ideal spectrum}

-We begin with a review of some needed general $C^*$-algebra results.
-We recall \cite{Dixmier} that a {\em $C^*$-algebra} is a complex algebra $A$ together with a conjugate linear involution $*$ and a complete norm $\| \ \|$ such that $(ab)^* = b^* a^*$, $\|ab\| \le \|a\| \|b\|$, and $\|a^*a\| = \|a\|^2$, for all $a, b \in A$.
+We begin with a review of some needed general $C\sp{\ast}$-algebra results.
+We recall \cite{Dixmier} that a {\em $C\sp{\ast}$-algebra} is a complex algebra $A$ together with a conjugate linear involution $*$ and a complete norm $\| \ \|$ such that $(ab)^* = b^* a^*$, $\|ab\| \le \|a\| \|b\|$, and $\|a^*a\| = \|a\|^2$, for all $a, b \in A$.
 (The fact that $*$ is an involution means that $a^{**} = a$.)
-In particular, a $C^*$-algebra is also a Banach algebra.
+In particular, a $C\sp{\ast}$-algebra is also a Banach algebra.
 Let $\maH$ be a Hilbert space and denote by $\maL(\maH)$ the space of linear, bounded operators on $\maH$.
-One of the main reasons why $C^*$-algebras are important is that every norm-closed subalgebra $A \subset \maL(\maH)$ that is also closed under taking Hilbert space adjoints is a $C^*$-algebra.
-Abstract $C^*$-algebras have many non-trivial properties that can then be used to study the concretely given algebra $A$.
-Conversely, every abstract $C^*$-algebra is isometrically isomorphic to a norm closed subalgebra of $\maL(\maH)$ (the Gelfand-Naimark theorem, see \cite[theorem 2.6.1]{Dixmier}).

-Let $A$ denote a generic $C^*$-algebra throughout this paper.
-A {\em representation} of $A$ on the Hilbert space $\maH_\pi$ is a $*$-morphism $\pi : A \to \maL(\maH_\pi)$ to the algebra of bounded operators on $\maH_\pi$.
-We shall use the fact that every morphism $\phi$ of $C^*$-algebras (and hence any representation of a $C^*$-algebra) has norm $\|\phi\| \le 1$.
-Consequently, every bijective morphism of $C^*$-algebras is an isometric isomorphism, and, in particular
+One of the main reasons why $C\sp{\ast}$-algebras are important in applications is that every norm-closed subalgebra $A \subset \maL(\maH)$ that is also closed under taking Hilbert space adjoints is a $C\sp{\ast}$-algebra.
+Abstract $C\sp{\ast}$-algebras have many non-trivial properties that can then be used to study the concretely given algebra $A$.
+Conversely, every abstract $C\sp{\ast}$-algebra is isometrically isomorphic to a norm closed subalgebra of $\maL(\maH)$ (the Gelfand-Naimark theorem, see \cite[theorem 2.6.1]{Dixmier}).
+A {\em representation} of a $C\sp{\ast}$-algebra $A$ on the Hilbert space $\maH_\pi$ is a morphism $\pi : A \to \maL(\maH_\pi)$ to the algebra of bounded operators on $\maH_\pi$.
+(Recall that, in this paper, by a morphism of $C\sp{\ast}$-algebras, we shall always mean a {\em $*$-morphism}.)
+We shall use the fact that every morphism $\phi$ of $C\sp{\ast}$-algebras (and hence any representation of a $C\sp{\ast}$-algebra) has norm $\|\phi\| \le 1$.
+Consequently, every bijective morphism of $C\sp{\ast}$-algebras is an isometric isomorphism, and, in particular